gazoodle/geckolib/README.md

  - Ping frequency returned to 15 seconds
  - Simulator added to allow investigation using snapshots sent in from other folk
  - Heating state fixed to show heating/cooling as appropriate
- - Issue#1 Waterfall now recognised and responding to button press
+ - Issue #1 Waterfall now recognised and responding to button press
+ - Issue #3 P1 Twice - deduped the device list
+ - Issue #8 The library should be able to provide temp and heater usage stats now
+ - Issue #9 Water Heater current operation should now be working correctly

 ## Done/Fixed in 0.3.11
  - Ping frequency set to 45 seconds